adrianlarion/wizardly-tips-vim/main.md

 ###### Enter special chars
 * Enter digraphs (speciar chars).
 Use `<C-k>` in Insert mode and type the digraph code.
 For example you can enter the pound sign using 'Pd' (£).
-Type `:h  digraph-table` for a list of digraph codes.
+Type `:h  digraph-table` for more info.
+To just view the codes type `:dig`